Why choose "The Canvas Prints"?

 You will come across this word when buying a camera.
 The higher the unit of the megapixel, the better the camera's resulting photograph will be.

-Technically, a single megapixel equals to 1,048,576 pixels.
-However camera manufacturers, for the ease of understanding, consider it to be a round figure of 1,000,000 pixels to state how large of an image the camera is to capture.
+Technically, a single megapixel equals 1,048,576 pixels.
+However, camera manufacturers, for the ease of understanding, consider it to be a round figure of 1,000,000 pixels to state how large of an image the camera is to capture.

 One of the most commonly used terms in the picture printing industry is that of image 'resolution'.

-Similarly a 1600 pixel x 1200 pixel image printed at 72 PPI, would have an image size of 22" x 16".
+Similarly, a 1600 pixel x 1200 pixel image printed at 72 PPI, would have an image size of 22" x 16".
 In contrast, at 300 PPI, that same photo will come out to be 5.33" x 4".
 Thus you can see how important the resolution setting is when printing an image.
-Ideally for an image to be printable, it should be saved at 300 PPI at the printed size.
+Ideally, for a good quality printable image, it should be saved at 300 PPI.

 As we said previously, the resolution of an image defines how many pixels will fit inside each inch of paper when it is printed.

-As a photo has a certain fixed number of pixels, the more of them you print inside each inch of paper, the tinier the image will be printed on the paper.
+As a photo has a certain fixed number of pixels, the more of them you print inside each inch of paper, the tinier the image will appear on paper.

 Similarly, the fewer pixels you print per inch, the bigger the image will appear on paper.

 The image resolution is a measure of the number of pixels that will be printed per inch.
 Keep in mind that this image resolution is related only with the printing aspect of the photo and has nothing to do with how the image looks on the screen.

 Images that we download usually appear much larger on the computer screen then they are when printed.